kexiZeroing/kexiZeroing.github.io/src/blog/http-cookies-explained-and-security.md

 - Images from the site's own origin and `img.example.com`
 - Styles only from the site's origin.

-The [Helmet](https://github.com/helmetjs/helmet) middleware in Express is a security package that helps protect your application by setting various HTTP headers.
-It helps defend against:
-1. Cross-site attacks by controlling resource loading and framing
-2. Network/connection vulnerabilities by enforcing HTTPS and managing DNS settings
-3. Content-type attacks by preventing MIME-type sniffing and setting proper security policies

 ### Handling Cross-Domain Cookies in iframes
 Modern browsers have increasingly strict rules around third-party cookies.
-By default, cookies are set with `SameSite=Lax`, which means cross-site requests (like those from an embedded iframe) will not include cookies unless the top-level navigation is involved.

 To allow cookies in cross-origin iframes, the server must explicitly set the cookie with `SameSite=None; Secure`.
 However, starting with Chrome 118, there's a gradual rollout to block third-party cookies, regardless of this setting.
 This change is part of Chrome’s Privacy Sandbox initiative.

 A long-term solution is to use **Partitioned Cookies**, officially known as CHIPS (Cookies Having Independent Partitioned State).
-With CHIPS, if domain A embeds domain C in an iframe, and domain C sets a cookie with the `Partitioned` attribute, that cookie is stored in a partitioned jar specific to the top-level site (A).
-The same iframe embedded under a different site (like B embedding C) will have a completely separate cookie state.
+With CHIPS, if domain A embeds domain C in an iframe, and domain C sets a cookie with the `Partitioned` attribute, that cookie is stored in a partitioned jar specific to the top-level site A. The same iframe embedded under a different site (like B embedding C) will have a completely separate cookie state.
 These cookies are also not accessible when users directly navigate to domain C.

 Alternatively, you can bypass the need for cookies altogether by using JWT for authentication.
 Domain A can generate a token and pass it to the embedded iframe.
 The iframe, hosted on domain B, can then include the JWT in requests via an `Authorization` header.
 This approach avoids cookie restrictions, but requires implementing a proper token validation and refresh mechanism on the server side.